CAPLTER/caplter-research-protocols/DesFert/DesFert_Collector_Protocol.md

 **Procedure:**
 1. Remove resin columns from walk-in refrigerator.
 2. Fill the gallon jug with KCl solution and set the bottle top dispenser to 50 mL.
 Use this to dispense the KCl solution into the wash bottles.
 3. Match the number on the column with the number on a plastic 250 mL bottle.
-Remove tin foil covering the open end of the column and place the column upside down over the 250 mL bottle (column fits just inside bottle opening).
+Remove PVC cap (w/o holes) covering the open end of the column and place the column upside down over the 250 mL bottle (column fits just inside bottle opening).
 Place 200 mL (4 pumps) KCl solution into an acid-washed wash bottle (it is important to use exactly 200 mL of KCl).
-Insert the wash bottle tip in to the cap holes and wash the majority of the resin into the bottle (tapping the bottle on the counter top helps facilitate this).
+Insert the wash bottle tip in to the cap holes and wash the majority of the resin into the bottle (tapping the bottle on the countertop helps facilitate this).
 4. Once the majority of resin has been removed from the column, unscrew the cap and carefully rinse out any remaining resin into the bottle.
 Discard the glass wool and Nitex.
 Note on the datasheet if there is soil in the column/cap for any reason, or if the Nitex has ripped and resin lost.
 5. Pour the remaining KCl (if any) into the plastic bottle from the wash bottle.
 It is important to quantitatively transfer the resin + 200 mL KCl into the 250 mL bottle due to dilution issues.
 6. Repeat until all resin has been transferred from the columns.